 18. Patrick Ta Beauty

 Celebrity makeup artist Patrick Ta launched his own beauty line in 2019, with products that are designed to make women feel comfortable and confident in their own skin.
-Hot tip: Who What Wear editors love the brow shaping wax, with beauty editor Courtney Higgs saying it was like getting your eyebrows laminated, but more affordable.
+Hot tip: Who What Wear editors love the brow-shaping wax—some even say it's like getting your eyebrows laminated, but more affordable.

 19. Peach & Lily